betajippity/betajippity.github.io/_posts/2015-02-13-multiple-importance-sampling.md

 ---

+## Addendum 2018-01-12

-**Addendum 2018-01-12**: A reader noticed some brightness inconsistencies in the original versions of Figures 2 and 3, which came from bugs in Takua's light sampling code without MIS at the time.
+A reader noticed some brightness inconsistencies in the original versions of Figures 2 and 3, which came from bugs in Takua's light sampling code without MIS at the time.
 I have replaced the original versions of Figures 1, 2, 3, and 4 with new, correct versions rendered using the current version of Takua as of the time of writing for this addendum.

 Because of how much noise there is in Figures 2 and 3, seeing that they converge to the reference image might be slightly harder.